chef-boneyard/appengine_cookbook/README.md

 ## Description

-Manage deployment and configuration of underlying Mesosphere DCOS installation.
+Manage deployment and configuration of a AppEngine application from Google.

 ## Requirements